ARO Scholars Program

 About the Association for Research in Otolaryngology Association

-The association was founded in 1973.
+The Association was founded in 1973.
 It is under the direction of the ARO Council that consists of a President, a Past President, a President-Elect, a Secretary-Treasurer, a Communications Officer, Program Committee Chair, and three Council Members At-Large, all of whom are elected from and by the membership.
 The functions of the organization are established by bylaws carried out with the help of the ARO committees and often with counsel from past presidents.

 The ARO is the world’s largest organization of hearing and balance researchers.
 Members of the Association for Research in Otolaryngology include scientists, engineers and physicians who seek to: